'Rejoice in the Lord always. I will say it again: Rejoice! Let your gentleness be evident to all. The Lord is near.' Phil 4:4

 In these uncertain times, the mission of the church remains unchanged and we will continue to monitor the situation and keep you updated with all the new ways in which we are continuing to be the church together.

-The Prime Minister gave a Press Conference on 9 September with revised guidance including the 'rule of 6'.
+The Prime Minister gave a Press Conference on 22 September with a further update on latest Government guidance.

 You can read the full transcript of the Prime Minister's statement here: Prime Minister's Statement